 Brightspace is the new Digital Learning Environment for all SUNY schools.
-Visit the website: https://it.stonybrook.edu/services/brightspace
+Visit the website: Brightspace

 Counseling and Psychological Services (CAPS): CAPS offers free and confidential services to enrolled students.
 Services include crisis intervention, brief counseling for individuals, couples and groups; consultation to students, faculty, staff, friends, and parents; medication management; and assistance with referrals to community resources.
-For information regarding CAPS can be found at: https://www.stonybrook.edu/commcms/studentaffairs/caps/
+For information regarding CAPS can be found at: Counseling and Psychological Services